 Best Practices for Market Assumptions Stress Testing

-- Create duplicates of proposals (More Options (...) -> Duplicate) and give each duplicate a unique name to highlight what stress test you are performing.
+- Create duplicates of proposals (More Options (...) -> Duplicate as Draft) and give each duplicate a unique name to highlight what stress test you are performing.
 This will make it clear on printouts which stress test scenario is being illustrated.

 - Advisors can view a visual representation of the effects of the market assumptions stress test on the underlying data scenarios by 1) selecting the Risk / Reward Heatmap view and/or 2) clicking on the security to view its Risk/Return Scenario.